ganeti/ganeti/man/gnt-instance.rst

 duplicate IPs the next time the instance is started).
 The IP test can be skipped if the ``--no-ip-check`` option is passed.

-The ``--no-name-check`` skips the check for the new instance name via the resolver (e.g. in DNS or /etc/hosts, depending on your setup).
+The ``--no-name-check`` skips the check for the new instance name via the resolver (e.g. in DNS or /etc/hosts, depending on your setup) and that the resolved name matches the provided name.
 Since the name check is used to compute the IP address, if you pass this option you must also pass the ``--no-ip-check`` option.

 The ``--submit`` option is used to send the job to the master daemon but not wait for its completion.
 The job ID will be shown so